brainhack-school2020/harveyaa_fMRI_neuroticism/project_plan.md

 ## Steps:
 1. Access HCP data
+2. Load data
-2. Do some exploratory analysis with a (tiny) of the data to establish a pipeline
+3. Do some exploratory analysis with a (tiny) of the data to establish a pipeline
-    1. Parcellation resolution?
-    2. Connectivity matrices
-    3. Features for prediction Dynamic parcellation (dypac?)
-    4. ML algorithm for prediction (random forest?)
-3. Write scripts to run pipeline on compute canada
+4. Write scripts to run pipeline on compute canada
-4. Analyze results
+5. Analyze results

 ## Resources